How to prevent users removing security from PDF files

 - The permissions password: Used to control how a user can interact with a document – whether they can edit, print, copy/paste, etc.

 If you can take anything away from this article, it should be that these passwords are not an effective way to protect document content from unauthorized access and modification.
+Users can bypass or break PDF security in several straightforward ways.

 But there are other, bigger issues with using an open password to prevent unauthorized access: